ashsajal1/hsc-quiz-web-app/README.md

-# React TSX Tailwind Template
+# HSC Quiz Web App

-Welcome to the **React TSX Tailwind Template** repository!
-This template provides a robust starting point for creating modern, responsive web applications using React, TypeScript, and Tailwind CSS.
-It's designed to help you quickly set up a new project with best practices and essential configurations already in place.
+Welcome to the **HSC Quiz Web App** - an interactive learning platform designed to help students prepare for their Higher Secondary Certificate (HSC) examinations.
+This application offers a variety of engaging study tools and games to make learning more effective and enjoyable.

 ## Table of Contents